Feeling a chill because you’re getting error code 223 from your Lennox® furnace?

 Call the Experts at Midway Services

-When you have to have furnace service, you can lean on the professionals at Midway Services to handle the fault code and get your heat moving again.
+When you need furnace service, you can lean on the professionals at Midway Services to handle the fault code and get your heat moving again.

 Call us at 727-219-2471 or schedule an appointment online today.